 Open market operations

-Open market operations play an important role in steering interest rates, managing the liquidity situation in the market and signalling the monetary policy stance, and are conducted at the initiative of the ECB.
+Open market operations play an important role in steering interest rates by injecting or absorbing liquidity in the financial system, and are conducted at the initiative of the ECB.

 Five types of tools, or instruments, are available to the Eurosystem when carrying out open market operations.
 The most important instrument is reverse transactions, which are applicable on the basis of repurchase agreements or collateralised loans.
 The Eurosystem may also make use of outright transactions, issuance of debt certificates, foreign exchange swaps and collection of fixed-term deposits.